-The Graduate School offers fellowship programs that provide financial support for outstanding students who plan to enroll in a doctoral or master of fine arts program.
+The Graduate School offers fellowship programs that provide financial support for outstanding students who plan to enroll in a doctoral or Master of Fine Arts Program.
 We are particularly aware of the special role that graduate education plays in training the next generation of leaders in academia, government and the private sector.
-In assisting MSU achieve its educational mission, our goal is to foster an intellectually vital and diverse educational community that will prepare graduate students to assume their professional roles in a diverse society.
-The Graduate School's recruitment fellowships support departments and programs in their goal of attracting a cohort of students who:
+In assisting MSU achieves its educational mission.
+Our goal is to foster an intellectually vital and diverse educational community that will prepare graduate students to assume their professional roles in a diverse society.
+The Graduate School's recruitment fellowships support departments and programs in attracting a cohort of students who:

 Two kinds of fellowship awards are available, each of which carries the same stipend, benefits, and period of award: